Integration, devices, protocols and technologies¶

 Why is your technology more scalable than other CDNs?

-The platform is scalable thanks to the P2P aspect of our content distribution protocol.
-When using P2P technology, user’s computers interact, connecting to form a node.
-This is how the network allows computers to upload to and download from each other.
+Our platform is scalable thanks to the P2P aspect of our content distribution protocol.
 The more of these nodes there are, the better the connection an individual has to the content that he or she is trying to load.
 As more people use the Peer5 platform, a greater number of nodes exist, which in turn improves the system's content delivery capabilities.
 This is the opposite of the traditional CDN model, in which each user connects to and gets streams from servers individually.
 This is the reason that our P2P CDN is so effective during peak demand and why it increases our customer’s server capacity by so much.

 Is it possible to stream video from one peer to another without using a server?

-No. In order to use peer5, a proper HLS/DASH stream is needed - we recommend using nimble as server software
+No. In order to use peer5, a proper HLS/DASH stream is needed.

 Peer Efficiency is the percentage of content delivery that is offloaded to the P2P network at a given time.
 HTTP-based CDNs use the term “cache hit ratio”, which is a very similar concept.
 CDNs usually measure the ratio as requests served from the CDN divided by the total number of requests.
 Peer Efficiency is calculated by dividing the number of bytes delivered from the P2P network by the total number of bytes delivered (P2P + HTTP).
 As Peer Efficiency increases, one is able to achieve massive scalability gains while simultaneously improving the stream quality for each viewer, as illustrated in the table below where we assume viewers receive a 1 Mbps stream from a single origin server: